PremKumar135/PremKumar/README.md

 ##### **Responsibility:**
 * The task here is to given a query image retrieving all the similar images in the database.
 * Used ResNet to find the encoding of all the available images in the dataset.
-* Upload all the image feature encodings in the AWS ElasticSearch with unique id for each image.
+* Uploaded all the image feature encodings in the AWS ElasticSearch with unique id for each image.
-* Now, given a query image, found the ResNet model to find out the encodings of the query image and used elastic search KNN to find the k nearest neighbors
+* Given a query image, find the encoding using the ResNet model and used elastic search KNN to find the k nearest neighbors.
-* Those K neighbors will be the similar images for the given query image.

 ### **Project 3: Bags Classifier**
 ---